The Great Bailout: Content

 The Great Bailout is an experimental album that discusses themes of colonialism and slavery in the United Kingdom.
 In particular, the album examines the Slavery Abolition Act 1833, which provided financial compensation to former slave owners but did not provide any such reparations to the newly emancipated people themselves.
 The record's first song, "Guilty", has been described as a particularly direct response to the financial provisions of the Slavery Abolition Act.
 "Guilty" introduces the "eerie, cinematic" tone of the album and features a layered sound that incorporates string, horn, and vocal parts; the track includes a vocal performance from Lonnie Holley and harp playing from Mary Lattimore.

 "All the Money" is an illbient-inspired track that interrogates the means by which the British Empire funded its achievements.
 On "God Save the Queen", Moor Mother uses sarcastic veneration of the British royal family to critique the ongoing value placed on royalty.
 The song is built on an instrumental produced by Alex "justmadnice" Farr, which has been described as "deranged anthem-turned-trap" built on "blaring trumpets".
 "Compensated Emancipation" contrasts gospel- and blues-inspired vocals by Kyle Kidd against a droning, industrial backdrop.
 Kyle Kidd also contributes vocal performances on "Liverpool Wins", a track that explores how racial discrimination remained embedded in British society even after the abolition of slavery.
 Additionally, "Liverpool Wins" compares the athletic rivalries between cities to the economic rivalries of competing port cities during the slave trade.
 The song has been described as a "maniacal"-sounding track that utilizes spoken word delivery rather than "traditional" singing; this characterization was also applied to "Death by Longitude", on which Moor Mother interrogates the Slavery Abolition Act in "aggressive, head-on verses".
 The album's penultimate song, "South Sea", utilizes the imagery of slave ships to examine historical suffering.
 It features vocals from the Sistazz of the Nitty Gritty, which have been variously described as singing or moaning, and additional vocal elements such as breaths and gasps.

-In an interview featuring The Guardian, Moor Mother explained why she focused so closely on British history despite being American herself:
+In an interview with The Guardian, Moor Mother explained why she focused so closely on British history despite being American herself:

 I'm not removed from the UK.
 As an African, our story runs all through the UK.
 I'm just following the threads.
 Where we've been.
 What has happened to us.
 How we overcome it.